pbrucla/cyber-instancer/README.md

 Create a table for the database:

-- copy-paste and run all of the commands in `fixture.sql`.
+- copy-paste and run all of the commands in `fixture.sql`, replacing the domains with your own.
 If using docker compose, on first run, docker compose will automatically build the database.

 # Available Development Commands

+## Formatting

+In this repository, we are using many different linters to help format all of the different types of code involved in the project.
+To install the checks, [install pre-commit](https://pre-commit.com/#installation), and then run `pre-commit install`.
+Now, pre-commit will run on all staged files, and will stop you from making a commit that fails a check.
+Note that after pre-commit fails in a commit, it will format the files properly, but you still need to `git add` those changes.

 ## Docker Compose